proximax-storage/cpp-xpx-chain-sdk/README.md

 ### Building with Visual Studio ###

-You can open _nem2-sdk-cpp.sln_ file with VS and build from its GUI or use Microsoft Build Engine:
+You can open _cpp-xpx-chain-sdk.sln_ file with VS and build from its GUI or use Microsoft Build Engine:
 ```
 msbuild.exe /p:Configuration=Release ALL_BUILD.vcxproj
 msbuild.exe INSTALL.vcxproj